-Dan’s practice focuses on appellate and First Amendment (particularly media law) litigation.
-He is frequently quoted on First Amendment and privacy issues, is the author of numerous articles and columns on appellate practice and First Amendment issues, and is a frequent lecturer on these topics.
+While in private practice, Dan’s practice focused on appellate, First Amendment and freedom of information matters.
+He was frequently quoted on First Amendment and open government issues, is the author of numerous articles and columns on appellate practice and First Amendment issues, and is a frequent lecturer on these topics.
 He is the author of The Little Book of Big Appellate Tips (Or How to Write Persuasive Briefs and Excel at Oral Argument), which was published in the fall of 2015.

-When Dan is not practicing law, he can often be found at his piano writing songs about it.
+When Dan is not on the bench, he can often be found at his piano writing songs about the law.
 In 2004, Dan released The Billable Hour Blues, a CD of musical parodies about the trials and tribulations of being a lawyer.
 In September 2015, Dan released his second album of equally ridiculous lawyer songs, The Lawyer Is A

-Dan was born in Hartford, CT and attended public school in Bloomfield, graduating from Bloomfield High in 1980.
-He lives in West Hartford, CT with his wife, Jennifer.
+Dan was born in Hartford and raised in Bloomfield, Connecticut, graduating from Bloomfield High School in 1980.
+He lives in West Hartford with his wife, Dr. Jennifer Klau.
 They have three children, none of whom exhibit any desire to become lawyers.